-After almost 3 years of living in Angola (living in Luanda to be precise), I think it’s time to look back a little and think about everything I have learned while an .
+After almost 3 years of living in Angola (living in Luanda, to be precise), I think it’s time to look back a little and think about everything I have learned while an expat in Africa.

-Living in Angola is living in a different and exotic place, and being exposed to a reality so different from Europe made me have different perspectives about things, learn to do unexpected things and ultimately contribute actively on my goal of enjoying life the most!
+Living in Angola is living in a different and exotic place, and being exposed to reality so different from Europe made me have different perspectives about things, learn to do unexpected things, and ultimately contribute actively to my goal of enjoying life the most!

 What have I learned living in Angola?